brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 The `app_rpt` tuning utility displays a real-time audio level meter to help you make these adjustments.
-Given the heritage of the ASL system and its creators, it's not surprising that this meter displays audio levels in units of deviation.
+Given the heritage of the ASL system and its creators, it's not surprising that this meter displays audio levels in units of FM deviation.
 In fact, almost all of the [audio setup documentation for the ASL system](https://allstarlink.github.io/adv-topics/audio-level/) is written from the perspective of deviation levels for an FM modulator.
 Moreover, the setup documentation assumes that you have access to a nice RF service monitor